Mixed Methods Research Training Program for the Health Sciences

 The MMRTP Retreat will be held virtually for the 2022 cohort.
 In years past, our retreats have been in-person in Baltimore, Maryland.
 For successful applicants, most costs to attend the in-person retreat (transport, meals, hotel) are covered by the program.
 We focus on the Scholar's project and match Scholars with an experienced mixed methods investigator.

-We are no longer accepting applications for 2022.
+Applications are now open!
+We are currently accepting applications for 2023.

-The deadline for submission was Friday, January 14, 2022 at 5pm Eastern Time.
-The MMRTP Retreat will be held virtually June 21-24, 2022.
+The deadline for submission is Friday January 13, 2023 at 5pm Eastern Time.
+The MMRTP Retreat will be held in summer 2023.
 Please check back closer to the date for more program updates.

 What is the MMRTP?